splunk/docker-splunk/docs/ADVANCED.md

         hec_port: 8088
         hec_disabled: 0
         hec_enableSSL: 1
-        #The hec_token here is used for INGESTION only.
+        # The hec_token here is used for INGESTION only.
 By that I mean receiving Splunk events.
-        #Setting up your environment to forward events out of the cluster is another matter entirely
+        # Setting up your environment to forward events out of the cluster is another matter entirely
         hec_token: <default_hec_token>
+        # This option here is to enable the SmartStore feature
+        smartstore: null
 ```

 | Variable Name | Description | Parent Object | Default Value | Required for Standalone | Required for Search Head Clustering | Required for Index Clustering |